The Byzantine fortress on Mount Kalogeros

 Parts of the old enclosure wall a little further below on the western slope are still visible.

-ancient processing marks on the kouros
+ancient processing marks on the Kouros

 Naxos played no particular political role during the Byzantine era, but was used as a supply harbour and place of refuge by ships sailing from Constantinople to Crete.
 The Byzantine fleet sailed from Constantinople along the north-east Aegean coast, then to Chios and Fourni (small island between Ikaria and Samos), after which a relatively long stretch of open sea had to be crossed to Naxos.
 The valley of Apóllonas, the northernmost point of Naxos, with its year-round flowing river and fertile gardens, was certainly an important port for the ships to replenish their supplies.

 Pirates could easily hide among the many islands of the Cyclades, so watchtowers were built at suitable locations from which one could easily overlook large stretches of the sea.
 The watchtowers would alert the neighbouring posts and castles with smoke or fire signals.
 In this respect, Apóllonas was probable of importance as the northernmost point of the Cyclades on the major ship route.
-Further south, the next watchtower lay on the island of Ios; the large Byzantine castle of Apalírou inland from the sheltered harbour of Agiassós in the south of Naxos, on the other hand, had a less favourable view.
+Further south, the next watchtower lay on the island of Ios; the large Byzantine fortress of Apalírou inland from the sheltered harbour of Agiassós in the south of Naxos, on the other hand, had a less favourable view.
 It can be assumed that there was an additional post on the mountains of Naxos with a line of sight to both Apalírou and Apóllonas.
 On Mávro Voúni near Kóronos, near the highest peak, there is a strange building that might have played this role.

 View southwards up the valley to Komiaki; on the right in the background lies Mavro Vouni, where a signalling post may have been located.